dehingiadhriti4-cyber/CMOS_Design_NAMTECH/README.md

 - Therefore all values of Vds ≤ (Vgs − Vt), the MOSFET operates in the resistive (linear) region.
 - In this region the channel is  uniform from source to drain and the MOSFET behaves like a **voltage-controlled resistor**.

-## Lecture 4: SPICE conclusion to resistive operation
+### Lecture 4:-SPICE conclusion to resistive operation

 - To analyse the impact of Vgs and Vds on the drain current(Id), we consider different values of both voltages.
 - For a given VGS, the device remains in the linear (triode) region as long as Vds < (Vgs − Vt).